travis-ci/docs-travis-ci-com/user/customizing-the-build.md

 * if your build depends on an external resource and might run into a race condition with concurrent builds.

-You can set the number of builds in the settings pane for each repository, or using the command line client:
+You can set the maximum number of concurrent builds in the settings pane for each repository, or using the command line client:

 	$ travis settings maximum_number_of_builds --set 1